alkhimey/LatticeAnimals/Readme.md

 In brief, the generic parameters are:

-* __A__ - A class which represents the model of the lattice.
+* __A__ - A class which represents the model of the lattice anmall.
 * __C__ - A class which represents the entity which counts and aggregates the results.
 * __D__ - The dimention at which the counter needs to operate.

 ### Countings different classes of lattice animals

-TBD
+Suppose you want to count lattice animalls with prime perimiters.

+A starting point would be the `LatticeAnimal` class.
+In most scenarios, it is possible to derive from this class and override only some of it's functions.

 ### Counting using a different counting method

-If you simply want to count the total perimeter of all lattice animal of size n, then it is enough to provide a custom implementation of class A (change only the `get_count()` method).
-But is you want to count the number of lattice animals for _each_ primiter, you will also have to use non-standard class C implementation.
+If all that you want is to count the total perimeter of all lattice animal of size n, then it is enough to provide a custom implementation of class A (change to the `get_count()` method).
+But is you want to count the number of lattice animals for _each_ primiter, you will also have to use non default class C implementation.

-Look at `SimpleCounter` from `simple_counter.h` for an example.
-It is also advisable to derive from it and simply override the fucntions.
+The default implementation is `SimpleCounter` from `simple_counter.h`, you can use it as an example.
+It is advisable to derive from it and override the fucntions.
 More advanced example is the `HistogramCounter` which can be used exactly for the porpose that was described above.

-Notice that the `increment` method is called for every counted ojectI It must be as efficient as possible.
+Notice that the `increment` method is called for every counted oject.
+Therfore it must be as efficient as possible.

+### Why D is a generic parameter?

 ## The server